kolkhis/tech-notes/perl/basics.md

 ```

 Each line in a Perl script should be ended with a semicolon `;`.
-A perl file will start with a shebang line (`#!/bin/perl` or `/usr/bin/env perl`).
+A perl file will start with a shebang line (`#!/usr/bin/perl` or `#!/usr/bin/env perl`).

-The lines starting with `use` are called **pragmas**.
+The lines starting with `use` are imports.
+Any modules imported with all
+lowercase names are called **pragmas** (in Perl itself).
+Any imports with
+uppercase letters are regular modules.

-There are a lot of pragmas that can be used to enable or disable certain features
+There are a lot of pragmas that can be used to enable or disable certain features.

 The return code can be stated at the bottom.

-## Pragmas
+### Pragmas

-Pragmas in perl change the way the code behaves.
+Pragmas (pragmatic modules) in perl change the way the code behaves.
+These are
+written in all lowercase, because all lowercase module names are reserved for
+Perl itself.

 They're compiler directives.
 Instructions that modify the behavior of Perl during compilation.
 They're not functions or modules, but rather flags that control the compilation and
 execution of the script.